-I only went because I freed up a morning and had seen a cool looking photographs of the place, but trust me, when it comes to the Fukuoka attractions, this one has to go top of your to-do list.
+I only went because I had freed up a morning and seen a cool-looking photograph of the place, but trust me, when it comes to Fukuoka attractions, this one has to be at the top of your to-do list.
 It’s astounding.

 Disclosure: Some of my trip to Fukuoka was made possible with assistance by the Japan National Tourist Association – see below for full details.
 Also, some of the links in this post are affiliate links which mean I earn a small commission if you use them to book.
 This does not cost you any extra.